 Standing under the shadow of the colossal Misti Volcano, the ‘White City’ of Arequipa is one of Peru’s most photogenic places.
 Whether you’re into architecture, scenery, history, cuisine, wildlife or adventure, you will find it in this city.
-We’ve compiled the best things to do in Arequipa to inspire your trip.
+After falling in love with the city on our own trip there, we’ve compiled the best things to do in Arequipa to inspire yours.

 This article contains links to products and services we love, from which we may make commission at no extra cost to you.